Last Updated on November 30, 2023

 Why Diabetes Can Be Risky

 With Type 1 diabetes, a person will have either extremely high or extremely low blood sugar.
 This type of diabetes typically requires that the individual always takes insulin, either via injections, or through an insulin pump.
-For Type 2 diabetics it is extremely important to maintain a balanced level of nutrition and regular exercise in order to remain healthy.
+Type 1 diabetes applicants will find that applying for life insurance can be tricky.
+Many companies will not consider you for coverage.
+Also, life insurance premiums will be higher as well.
+While we feel that this is unfair, this is simply the reality of the situation.

 Available Treatments For Diabetics